Lake Peigneur: Drilling disaster

-On Thursday, November 20, 1980, the drill assembly of a Texaco-contracted oil rig pierced an inactive third level of the nearby Diamond Crystal Salt Company salt mine.
+In petroleum geology, the formation of a salt dome often pushes terrain upward from the surrounding land, while also creating a subterranean salt dome trap, holding petroleum deposits.
+On Thursday, November 20, 1980, the drill assembly of a Texaco contracted oil rig, just offshore of the salt dome-caused Jefferson Island (itself in the east southeast section of Lake Peigneur), pierced an inactive third level of the Diamond Crystal Salt Company salt mine.
 The hole produced a vortex that drained the lake into the mine, filling the enormous caverns that had been left by the removal of salt.

 The mine, in operation since 1919, was made up of several levels up to 1500 ft below the surface.
 Each tunnel was about 100x80 ft.
 Pillars of salt had been left in place to support the ceiling at each level.
-The pillars were dissolved by the incroaching fresh water and caused the mine tunnels to collapse.
+The pillars were dissolved by the encroaching fresh water and caused the mine tunnels to collapse.

-The resultant sinkhole swallowed the drilling platform, eleven barges holding supplies for the drilling operation, a tugboat, many trees, and 65 acre of the surrounding terrain.
+The resultant sinkhole swallowed the drilling platform, eleven barges holding supplies for the drilling operation, a tugboat, many trees, and 65 acre of the surrounding terrain, including much of Jefferson Island.
 So much water drained into the caverns that the flow of the Delcambre Canal that usually empties the lake into Vermilion Bay was reversed, causing salt water from the Gulf of Mexico to flow into what was now a dry lakebed.
 This backflow created for a few days the tallest waterfall ever in the state of Louisiana, at 164 ft, as the lake refilled with salty water from the Delcambre Canal and Vermilion Bay.
 Air displaced by water flowing into the mine caverns erupted through the mineshafts as compressed air and then later as 400 ft geysers.

 Although there were no human deaths, three dogs were reported killed.
 All 55 employees in the mine at the time of the accident escaped, with six employees later given awards by Diamond Crystal for heroism.
 Their successful evacuation was thanks to the mine's electrician who noticed a torrent of water and sounded the alarm, as well as the employees' discipline and training making their escape via the only elevator in an orderly fashion.
-The crew of 7 on the drilling rig fled the platform shortly before it collapsed into the new depths of the lake.
+The crew of seven on the drilling rig fled the platform shortly before it collapsed into the new depths of the lake.
 A fisherman who was on the lake at the time piloted his small boat to shore and escaped.
 Days after the disaster, once the water pressure equalized, nine of the eleven sunken barges popped out of the whirlpool and refloated on the lake's surface.